 Visit the Measurement Simulation Library README on GitHub for Measurement Simulation Library installation instructions.

-The Measurement Simulation Library uses Apache Beam to read the input data (source and trigger data along with metadata to perform aggregation), processes the data grouped by "user id" and calls an attribution reporting simulation algorithm for each user ID in parallel.
+The Measurement Simulation Library uses Apache Beam to read the input data from a directory of JSON files.
+Each file's name is treated as a "user id", and its content should be a JSON object containing "sources" and "triggers" arrays.
+The data is processed, and an attribution reporting simulation algorithm is called for each user ID in parallel.
 Once the event and aggregatable reports are created for each user, the Beam library combines the aggregatable reports and groups them into daily batches, and these batches are sent to the local aggregation service.

 As you design your solution's security and privacy features, consider the following points: